How to Build a Blog on Squarespace in 30 Minutes [Video!]

 Head on back to the pages panel, and choose your blog page.
 Hover your mouse over to the side where a sidebar has now been spaced (although it’s empty) until you see the tabs for “Sidebar Content” and then hit “Edit” beside it.

 From here, the sidebar functions just like any other page.
 Simply click and drop content blocks in as you please!
-Popular picks for a sidebar are a photo of you, an “about me” blurb, social links, a blog list (use the summary list block), and an Instagram feed.
+Popular picks for a sidebar are a photo of you, an “about me” bio, social links, a blog list (use the summary list block), and an Instagram feed.

 Make Your Blog Your Home